Restoration of Gun Rights.

 Immediate Action Plan.
 If you are in a situation where you have acted in self-defense or have displayed a weapon to stop unlawful conduct, call 911 Immediately.
 Situations where a vehicular assault occurs during a road range incident can be particularly difficult because law enforcement and prosecutors responding to a 911 call often presume that the party who made the 911 call is innocent.

 Display of Weapon.
-Thus, anytime you display a weapon, you should immediately call 911 even before you contact a lawyer.
+Thus, anytime you experience an altercation involving use of force or display of a weapon, you should immediately call 911 even before you contact a lawyer.
 Don’t provide a great deal of information to the 911 dispatcher or the officers who will be investigating the incident.
 Simply state that your life was in immediate danger and point out any physical evidence or witnesses that can help corroborate that you were threatened.
 Do not answer questions that require detailed explanations of why, where and how things happened until you have had a chance to consult with a lawyer who is experienced in self-defense issues.

 Road rage.
-In road rage and other incidents that occur in public, it will often be one person’s word against another or the witnesses will be gone by the time the police arrive.
+In road rage and other incidents that occur in public, it will often be one person’s word against another.
+The witnesses will often be gone by the time the police arrive.
 You might say something that will be misunderstood by the officer or contradict other facts of which you are not aware.